"Opportunities to find deeper powers within ourselves come when life seems most challenging" - Joseph Campbell

 Areas covered include:

-Linda Eldredge, Ed.D., is a licensed psychologist with a full-time outpatient private practice.
-She works with individuals, couples, and families involving adults and older adolescents.
-Dr. Eldredge addresses issues such as relationships, depression, anxiety, communication difficulties, job stress, life transitions, spirituality, empath / intuition skills, LGBTQ+ issues, disabilities, and coping with verbal, emotional, physical, and sexual trauma.
-In addition to serving the general population, she works with people who are Deaf, Hard of Hearing, Late-Deafened, Deaf-Blind, or who have one or more disabilities.
-Dr. Eldredge can work with children ages six to 16 if they are Deaf or one of their parents is Deaf.
+Linda Eldredge, Ed.D., is a licensed psychologist who has retired from private practice.
+She worked with individuals, couples, and families involving adults and older adolescents.
+Dr. Eldredge addressed issues such as relationships, depression, anxiety, communication difficulties, job stress, life transitions, spirituality, religious abuse and trauma, empath / intuition skills, LGBTQ+ issues, disabilities, and coping with verbal, emotional, religious physical, and sexual trauma.
+In addition to serving the general population, she worked with people who are Deaf, Hard of Hearing, Late-Deafened, Deaf-Blind, or who have one or more disabilities.
+Dr. Eldredge worked with children ages six to 16 if they were Deaf or one of their parents was Deaf.
 She is a Hearing person who is fluent in both American Sign Language (ASL) and Signed English.